An extended Demazure product on integer permutations via min-plus matrix multiplication: Introduction

-We also study a slightly broader context than $\asp$, by studying operations $\star, \tll, \tlr$ on a set $\slip$ of functions which we call \emph{slipface functions} $s: \ZZ^2 \to \NN$.
+We also study a slightly broader context than $\asp$, namely a set $\slip$ of functions which we call \emph{slipface functions} $s: \ZZ^2 \to \NN$.
 Then $\asp$ is embedded in $\slip$ by $\alpha \mapsto \sa$; the image of this embedding consists of \emph{submodular} slipface functions.
 The non-submodular slipface functions occur in tropical geometry, so there is some utility in this further generalization.
+The generalization from $\asp$ to $\slip$ is analogous to the generalization from permutations matrices to alternating sign matrices; see Remark \ref{rem:asm}.

 It is plausible that many of this paper's results can be deduced from existing theory of Coxeter groups, via limit arguments.
-This would certainly be interesting to carry out, and indeed earlier drafts of this paper follows this approach in some parts (for example, Theorem \ref{thm:starGreedy} may be proved by multiplying simple transpositions one at a time and applying Zorn's lemma).
+This would certainly be interesting to carry out, and indeed earlier drafts of this paper follow this approach in some parts (for example, Theorem \ref{thm:starGreedy} may be proved by multiplying simple transpositions one at a time and applying Zorn's lemma).
 However, this paper avoids this approach, and instead frames everything in terms of the functions $\sa$ and Equation \eqref{eq:demazureMinZ}.
 This reveals some intriguing combinatorics hiding in the min-plus matrix multiplication expression, and also means that this paper is entirely self-contained.

+The main theorems of this paper, and many but not yet all of the auxiliary results, have been formally verified in the Lean 4 proof assistant.
+The source code is available at the following repository, which also contains instructions for building and verifying the code.

+\ifshowleanrefs This paper also contains links to documentation of the formalizations of specific results, which are formatted like this, and shown near the right margin: \leanlink{AspPerm.AspPerm}. \fi This project is still in development, with the objective eventually of using it as a tool with which to formalize aspects of combinatorial Brill--Noether theory.
+I welcome collaborators who wish to contribute or build upon the code.